segmentio/segment-docs/src/connections/destinations/catalog/events-win/index.md

 ### Track

-[Track](/docs/connections/spec/track) calls are consumed and validated against the tracking plan you've defined in events.win.
-We don't store the data, but we do provide a detailed report on how correct your data is.
+events.win consumes and validates [Track](/docs/connections/spec/track) calls against the tracking plan you've previously defined in events.win. events.win doesn't store the data, but instead provides a detailed report on how correct your data is.

 You can use the [@events.win/cli](https://www.npmjs.com/package/@events.win/cli) to generate type-safe tracking code for your events.